-In Part 1 of “Getting a Grip,” I outlined four reasons lawyers often feel — and rightly so — that their offices or cases are out of control:
+In “Loss of Control: A Lawyer’s Greatest Fear,” I outlined four reasons lawyers often feel — and rightly so — that their offices or cases are out of control:

 - Lack of management skills

 - Inadequate management tools

 Here are four solutions to help overcome that feeling of loss of control.